 PO1 Develop an understanding of the theoretical foundations and the limits of computing.
 PO2 Apply existing models, techniques, algorithms, data structures, etc. for efficiently solving problems.
 PO3 Design, develop and evaluate new computer based systems for novel applications which meet the desired needs of industry and society.
 PO4 Develop understanding and insight of advanced computing techniques and use of advanced tools.
 PO5 Explore ideas and undertake original research at the cutting edge of computer science and its related areas.
-PO7 Understand the impact of IT related solutions in an economic, social and environment context.
 PO10 Continue to learn independently and engage in life-long learning.

+11 0 5 (, , 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2 PSO3

-CO1 1 2 1 3 2 1 3 3 2
+CO1 2 2 2 2 1 2 2 3 2

-CO2 2 2 2 3 2 2 2 3 3 2
+CO2 2 2 2 2 1 2 3 3 1

-CO3 3 3 3 3 2 2 2 3 3 2
+CO3 3 3 2 2 1 2 2 3 2

-CO4 3 3 3 3 3 2 3 3 3 2
+CO4 3 3 2 2 1 2 2 3 2

-CO5 3 3 3 3 3 2 3 3 3 2
+CO5 3 3 2 2 1 2 2 3 1

-Туре Code Wireless Senser Networks Lab L-T-P Credits Marks PE 18MS2L04 Wireless Sensor Networks Lab 0-0-2 1 100
+Туре Code Window Concer Nativalia Lab L-T-P Credits Marks PE 18MS2L04 Wireless Sensor Networks Lab 0-0-2 1 100

-Objectives The objective of this course are to enable the students to apply the concepts and protocols of wireless sensor networks, differentiate between the underlying designs, implement and evaluate existing techniques and experiment with new ideas for solving various design issues.
-Pre-Requisites Knowledge of shell scripts, computer networks, wireless communication, and proficiency in programming are required.
+Objectives The objective of this course are to enable the students to apply the concepts and protocols of wireless sensor networks, differentiate between the underlying designs, implement and evaluate existing techniques and experiment with new ideas for solving various design issues Pre-Requisites ideas for solving various design issues.
+Knowledge of shell scripts, computer networks, wireless communication, and proficiency in programming are required.
 Teaching Scheme Regular laboratory experiments executed by the students under supervision of the teacher.
 Experiments shall comprise of programming assignments.